What is an abdominal X-ray?

 Why might I need an abdominal X-ray?

-Abdominal X-rays may be used to diagnose causes of abdominal or belly pain.
-These can include things such as masses, holes in the intestine, or blockage.
+Abdominal X-rays may be used to diagnose causes of abdominal pain.
+These can include things such as masses, holes in the intestine, or blockages.
 Abdominal X-rays may be done before other tests that look at the GI tract or urinary tract.
 These include an abdominal CT scan and renal or kidney tests.

 What are the risks of an abdominal X-ray?

 You may want to ask your healthcare provider about the amount of radiation used during the procedure.
 Also ask about the risks related to your particular situation.